-In literature, there already exists a number of studies on the stability of such filters~\cite{Anderson1981, Reif1999, Xiong2006, Toni2020}.
-However, these results are not always useful to this application because they assume that their state-space models are true.
+Recall that our IF estimation method amounts to solving a filtering and smoothing problem, and that we have a plenty of filters and smoothers to choose from.
+Therefore, we now narrow down our scope and focus on the particular, but useful, Gaussian-based filter defined in Algorithm~\ref{alg:gaussian-filter-smoother}.
+In the literature, there are already a number of mean-square upper bounds of Gaussian filters~\cite{Toni2020}.
+However, these results are not always informative to our application because they assume that the underlying state-space models are correct.
 In other words, these classical results are not concerned with whether the state-space model is realistic or not.
-Thus, to take this into account, we analyse the estimation error when we feed the estimator with measurements from a true chirp signal and given an IF.
-Formally, the chirp measurement we consider is of the form
+Thus, to take this into account, we analyse the estimation error when we input the estimator with measurements from a given class of chirp signals and IFs.
+Formally, the chirp measurement we consider is of the form\looseness=-1

 where $f$ is the true given IF function that we want to estimate.
-When we input the measurement $\lbrace Y_1, Y_2,\ldots, Y_k \rbrace$ to the estimator, we would like to find a finite bound on the mean squared error
+When we input the measurements $\lbrace Y_1, Y_2,\ldots, Y_k \rbrace$ to the estimator, we would like to find a finite bound on the mean squared error

 where $H_V$ is the operator that extracts $V$'s estimate from $m_k$ (e.g., $H_V= $ when using the Mat\'{e}rn $3 \, / \, 2$ prior).
-However, this is difficult to do due to the bijection $g$ wrapping the estimates, therefore, we transform the analysis in the domain of the $V$'s.
+However, this error is difficult to analyse due to the non-linear bijection $g$ wrapping the estimates, and therefore, we transform the analysis into the domain of $V$.
 The mean squared error that we are interested in now becomes

 In order to carry out the analysis, we also need to fix a representation of $\Phi$ and $\Omega$ in Algorithm~\ref{alg:gaussian-filter-smoother}.
-Thanks to the hierarchical structure of SDE~\eqref{equ:sde-chirp}, we can apply the ad-hoc locally conditional discretisation (LCD)~\cite{Ozaki1993, Zhao2021Thesis}.
+Thanks to the hierarchical structure of the SDE~\eqref{equ:sde-chirp}, we can apply the locally conditional discretisation (LCD)~\cite{Zhao2021Thesis}.
 This LCD scheme approximates $\Phi$ and $\Omega$ by